 6. After 10s wait from Step 5, the SS shall check the SS-RSRQ reported values in the periodic MeasurementReport.
 The SS-RSRQ value of Cell 3 reported by the UE is compared to the expected SS-RSRQ.
 If the value is outside the limits in Table 10.5.2.2.5-2 or the UE fails to report the measurement value for Cell 3, the number of failed iterations is increased by one.
 Otherwise, the number of passed iterations is increased by one.

-7. The SS shall continue checking the MeasurementReport messages transmitted by the UE until the confidence level according to [Tables G.TBD in Annex G clause G.TBD] is achieved.
+7. The SS shall continue checking the MeasurementReport messages transmitted by the UE until the confidence level according to Annex G clause G.2.7 is achieved.

 8. Repeat steps 1-7 for each subtest defined in Table 10.5.2.2.5-1.